RadicalFx/documentation/docs/ui-composition/index.md

 Radical UI Composition engine has a concept called `partial view`, a partial view is a `View`, and if defined its `ViewModel`, that can be automatically picked up and injected based on a set of conventions:

 * Given a region, as in the previous XAML sample named `MyRegion`;
-* Given a View, and an optional ViewModel, that lives in a namespace that matches `*.Presentation.Partial.*`;
+* Given a View, and an optional ViewModel, that lives in a namespace that matches `*.Presentation.Partials.*`;
 * Where the last segment of the View/ViewModel namespace is the region name, in our sample MyRegion;

 The View will be resolved, as usual, and injected into the expected region.
 Given the following namespace structure:

     MySampleApp
       .Presentation
-         .Partial
+         .Partials
             .MyRegion
                 .MySampleView.xaml
                 .MySampleViewModel.cs